 What makes a good vessel?

 This is precisely what happened to one of our customers.
 He recently shared his experience of choosing a boat with us.
-When he first came by, he had his heart set on an old sports boat, but after a lengthy discussion with our experts and seeing some of the boats in the flesh, he ended up purchasing an Interboat 19 – he was over the moon with his purchase and hasn’t looked back.
-You can read the full case study here!
+When he first came to visit us he had his heart set on an old sports boat, but after a lengthy discussion with our experts and seeing some of the boats in the flesh, he ended up purchasing an Interboat 19 – he was over the moon with his purchase and hasn’t looked back.
+You can read the full case study here

-So, the boat you think you want might not be what you need.
+So, the boat you think you want might not be the boat that you actually need.

 Key considerations

-Other considerations include a canopy, which helps shelter from the sun and light showers.
-However, if you only intend on taking short trips in fine weather on sheltered waterways, an open boat may be sufficient.
+Other considerations include a canopy, helping provide shelter from the sun and light rain showers.
+However, if you only intend on taking short trips in fine weather on sheltered waterways, an open day boat may be sufficient.

-Having a toilet onboard is also a bonus, and is often one of the first questions we ask, so this may be something you’d like to consider if you are looking at one of the larger dayboat models.
-And a swim deck and ladder will be vital if you plan to take a dip.
+Having a toilet onboard is also a bonus and is often one of the first questions we ask, so this may be something you’d like to consider if you are looking at one of the larger day boat models.
+A swim deck and ladder will also be vital if you plan on taking a dip in the water.

-Ultimately, a good dayboat is easy to handle and look after.
-Space for guests is another thing to contemplate carefully.
-Depending on your budget, you may be looking at a second-hand boat or commissioning a new boat build.
+Ultimately, a good day boat is both easy to handle and look after.
+Space for guests is another element to contemplate carefully so depending on your budget, you may be looking at a second-hand boat or commissioning a new boat build.

-Obviously, a brand-new boat will require a higher budget, but you will have a complete say on hull colour, canopies, cushions, and fittings to get the boat to your exact taste – while benefiting from full warranties.
+Obviously, a brand new boat will require a higher budget but this will offer you a complete choice on hull colours, canopies, cushions and fittings to get the boat to your exact taste – while benefiting from the boat manufacturers’ full warranties.

 Strong currents, deep or shallow water, and submerged objects are just some things that boaters need to be aware of.
-It is, therefore, essential to make sure you are adequately equipped before going on the water.
-Safety features on dayboats should include:
+It is therefore essential to ensure that you are adequately equipped before going on the water.
+Safety features on day boats should include:

 - A fire extinguisher